Join data frame-like objects using an extended DT[i]-style interface to data.table

 In all other cases:

-- within each group of columns, non-join columns are in the order given by - select.DT/- select.i, or in their original data order if no selection is provided
+select.DT/select.i, or in their original data order if no selection is providedif

 Using mult and mult.DT